pen091/pen-tiktok/tokens/c_tutor/README.md

-		# To Run This Program #
+			# HOW TO RUN THE C PROGRAM #

-	Type :
+	# Type :
 			sudo make

+	# To Clean :
+			sudo make clean